wahyusumartha/qiscus-sdk-ios/docs/introduction.md

 >The sample dashboard provided Client API to enable your sample app get list of users.
 This API is based on PHP and used Composer as its dependency manager.
 Thus, you need to have PHP and composer installed to use the API.

 Now you would have successfully run the sample dashboard.
 However, do note that the sample app is running using our App ID.
-If you want the sample dashboard to be connected to your app with your own App ID, you need to change the App ID and Secret Key in the sample dashboard login page.
+If you want the sample dashboard to be connected to your app with your own App ID, you need to change it inside *.env file.*.
 You can find your own App ID and Secret Key in your own [Qiscus SDK dashboard](https://www.qiscus.com/dashboard).

 If you are wondering how our sample app with dashboard worked, here some ilustration :
 <p align="center"><br/><img src="https://raw.githubusercontent.com/qiscus/qiscus-sdk-android/develop/screenshot/how_sample_work.png" width="80%" /><br/></p>